chaendizzle/Terran-Tanks/README.md

  - Archon: A powerful psionic entity with a large amount of shields and a powerful splash-damage melee attack.
 Easily destroyed by anti-shield and shield-piercing units, but is effective at soaking up damage and destroying groups of small units.
 Created by transforming a High Templar into an Archon.

  - Carrier: Large, expensive shielded airship that cannot attack, but can create masses of cheap interceptors that swarm an area, and then expire after a period of time.
 Building interceptors costs credits, and managing the interceptor counts can require a higher degree of micromanagement than with most units.
 The interceptors can attack both land and air.
 The carrier is built from the Tier 2 Air Factory.

+ - Colossus: Gigantic robotic walker that obliterates weaker land units with its twin long-range thermal lances.
+Deals heavy splash damage, but is weak to large single targets.
+Can only attack land.
+Built from the Tier 2 Mech Factory.

  - Dragoon: Heavily armored and shielded robotic walker with a photon cannon that attacks both land and air targets.
 Does not deal much damage per second, but has a high health pool.
 Built from the Tier 1 Land Factory.